Lakshyameel/meelstreaming/README.md

 #### Important Copyright Note:

-Our documentation is unmaintained and open to contributions; therefore, apps and sources, extensions in recommended sources, and recommended apps are not officially moderated or endorsed by MeelStreaming; if you or another copyright owner identify an extension that breaches your copyright, please let us know.
+Our documentation is open to contributions; therefore, apps and sources, extensions in recommended sources, and recommended apps are not officially moderated or endorsed by MeelStreaming; if you identify an extension that breaches your copyright, please let us know.

 #### Features:
++ **Oracle AI Agent:** Smart discovery and media summarization.
++ **Deep Navy UI:** Custom-built high-contrast interface for efficiency.
 + **AdFree**, No ads whatsoever
 + No tracking/analytics
 + Bookmarks
 + Phone and TV support
-+ Chromecast
 + Extension system for personal customization